Rajitha Shehan Udukumburage *, Chaminda Gallage, Les Dawes, Yilin Gui

-More flexibility in analysing the climatic-induced hydraulic responses in expansive soils can be achieved by finite element modelling of data from physical model tests.
+More flexibility in analyzing the climatic-induced hydraulic responses in expansive soils can be achieved by finite element modeling of data from physical model tests.

-However, these laboratory-based models regularly encounter the effects of boundary flaw, preferential flow paths and entrapped air that needs to be accounted for when numerically simulated.
+However, these laboratory-based models regularly encounter the effects of boundary flaws, preferential flow paths, and entrapped air that needs to be accounted for when numerically simulated.